 Question: Does anyone know what Rusty is referencing with his "A Boskie, a Jim Brown..." speech when he and Danny are getting the blue prints for the vault?

 Answer: The implication, from the context of the full conversation, is that these are all names for specific types of cons.
 The Boesky, for example, may refer to Ivan Boesky, a Wall Street trader who served a prison sentence for an insider dealing scam.
+A Boesky is therefore an inside man claiming to be a wealthy bankroller.
+A Jim Brown is the confrontation between Linus and Frank, Miss Daisy is the getaway vehicle, two Jethros are the Malloy twins, a Leon Spinks is the disrupted boxing match, and an Ella Fitzgerald refers to the looped tape.

 Question: Benedict goes down to the security center after receiving the call from Rusty that it's being robbed.
 Benedict tells Mr. Walsh to "make the call" and the "SWAT" team comes in.
 They tell Benedict to cut the power, then an explosion is set off, and so on.
 But what Benedict and everyone in the security center are actually seeing is a staged event, though it's all happening at the same time.
 Even if the "eleven" had timed it down to the last second of how things were going to happen, it would have been lapsed due to the few seconds wasted when Danny and Linus had to change the batteries in the trigger for the vault.
 So, I guess my question is, what are the chances that the tape and actual events would run in time together?